 The EAP consists of regular weekly activities, special weeks & events, and informal activities.
-In addition to the introduction below, you are encouraged to find out more about the EAP on this website: www.eap.rcnuwc.no.
+In addition to the introduction below, you are encouraged to find out more about the EAP on the w4 website.

 EXTRA-ACADEMIC COMMITMENTS (EACs)

 EACs are formally registered activities led by either staff members or by students with appropriate staff supervision and support.
 During a typical week you will engage in a maximum of two EACs each Tuesday and each Thursday afternoon and at least one physical activity on Friday afternoon (or another day).
 You should aim towards a balance with respect to the above mentioned six aspects over two years.